speechki-book/speechki-open-api/hermes/index.md

 #### Change State

 Change current state.
-All of the available state changes for thу order will be contained in the endpoint.
+All of the available state changes for the order will be contained in the endpoint.

 This endpoint requires an Auth Token.